oscarmcm/postalcodes-ni/README.md

 Example
 --------------

-First import the functions that you want to use
+First, you need import the methods that you want to use

 ```python
 from postalcodes_ni import (